aitzaz-web/OCrypor/encryptor/README.md

 How to run the program:
 1) run dune build in the terminal
 2) run dune exec bin/main.exe encryptor in terminal
 3) Follow the prompts by the program.

+Notes:
-When entering a filename, add data as prefix so for sampleinput1.txt, you'd do data/sampleinput1.txt.
+- When entering a filename, add data as prefix so for sampleinput1.txt, you'd do data/sampleinput1.txt.
+- For Blowfish, use the same key for encryption and decryption.
+You choose the key as the user but it should be exactly 8 numerical digits.